EGJSERVICES/EGJ-SERVICES-GROUP/README.md

     nav ul li a:hover {
       color: #007BFF;
     }
-    /* Added new "Work With Us" link */ nav ul li a.workwithus {
+    /* New "Work With Us" link styling */ nav ul li a.workwithus {
       font-weight: bold;
     }